Paracetamol Dosage for Children – A Guide for Parents

 Paracetamol is a household drug and has rarely caused long-lasting side effects.
 However, as an accidental overdose may be fatal, especially to children, it is always recommended to consult a doctor before giving your child the medicine.

-Disclaimer: Drugs like paracetamol should only be given to kids after proper consultation with a doctor about the dosage.
+Disclaimer: Drugs like paracetamol should only be given to kids after proper consultation with a doctor about the dosage to be administered.

 Also Read: Paracetamol Intake During Pregnancy